100% Vermont State–Approved Hunting Certificate Online Course

 Our Commitment to Hunter Education

 Hunter Ed is committed to making sure Vermont hunter education students learn the skills and information needed to have a safe, successful, and fun hunt.
 We strive to ensure this Vermont online hunter safety course helps you become a more knowledgeable and ethical hunter.
 Educated hunters play an important role in making Vermont a leader in conservation and wildlife management.

-We accomplish that goal by working with Vermont Fish and Wildlife Department and IHEA-USA to produce a course that's accurate, interesting, and easy to understand.
+We accomplish that goal by working with the Vermont Fish and Wildlife Department and IHEA-USA to produce a course that's accurate, interesting, and easy to understand.